egberts/egberts.github.io-src/content/articles/openssh-options-ways.md

 # Command Line Interface (CLI)

-At the command line, option `-o` is one way to try out a SSH setting in question before deciding into making it a permanent setting:
+At the command line, option `-o` is one way to try out an SSH setting in question before deciding into making it a permanent setting:

 ```console
 $ ssh -oServerAliveInterval=60 host.domain.tld